Thai telecoms shares slide after 4G auction on concerns over costs, rivalry

-BANGKOK (Reuters) - Shares in Thai telecoms firms skidded on Monday after the auction of two 4G spectrum licenses ended at the weekend amid investor concern at high prices and future costs and competition in the sector.
+BANGKOK, Dec 21 (Reuters) - Shares in Thai telecoms firms skidded on Monday after the auction of two 4G spectrum licences ended at the weekend amid investor concern at high prices and future costs and competition in the sector.

 Jasmine and True Corp stock dropped 16.3 percent and 8.2 percent respectively in early Bangkok trading.